 Suppose you would like to move to Spain and become an English teacher.
 (This is actually very common.)
 You will have two options.
 The first is finding a job as an English teacher and then getting your work permit (which is fairly complicated, to be honest).

-The second is becoming a self-employed individual and working on your own.
-Without having any kind of contract.
+The second is becoming a self-employed individual and working on your own, without having any contract.
 This second option will be the focus of this article.

 Once registered, you just need to send an invoice to the company or individual you are providing a service to, and that’s it!
 That will be how you’ll make money.